Reactive Proximity Data Structures for Graphs: Introduction

 \subsection{Applications}

-There are a number of interesting applications for reactive proximity data structures for graphs, including several logistical problems in geographic information systems dealing with real-time data.
-Consider, for instance, an application to connect drivers and clients in a private-car service, such as Uber or Lyft, or even a future driverless car service.
-The data structure could maintain the set of cars waiting at various locations in a city to be put into service.
+Reactive proximity data structures in graphs can be useful in several logistical problems in geographic information systems dealing with real-time data.
+Consider an application to connect drivers and clients in a private-driver service, such as Uber or Lyft, or even a future self-driving car service.
+A reactive nearest-neighbor data structure could maintain the set of cars waiting at various locations in a city to be put into service.
 When a client requires a driver, she queries the data structure to find the car nearest to her.
-This car is then disabled (i.e., it is no longer available) until it completes the trip for this client, at which point the car is then enabled (i.e., it is available) at this new location.
+This car is then removed from $P$ (i.e., it is no longer available) until it completes the trip for this client, at which point the car is then added to $P$ (i.e., it is available) at this new location.
 Alternatively, we could consider a similar application in the context of police or emergency dispatching, where the data structure maintains the locations of a set of available first responder vehicles.
-In Section~\ref{sec:exps}, we experiment with this type of system emulating random queries in a real road network.
+In Section~\ref{gnn:sec:exps}, we experiment with this type of system emulating random queries in a real road network.

-As another example dealing with geo-spatial data, which the authors explore in a companion paper~\cite{EPPSTEIN20172short}, suppose we are given a set of sites representing the locations of certain facilities, such as post offices or voting locations.
+In a companion paper~\cite{eppstein2017_2}, we use it for political redistricting.
+Suppose we are given a set of sites representing the locations of certain facilities, such as post offices or voting locations.
 We wish to partition the vertices of the graph into geographic regions, one for each facility, such that each region has a specified size (in number of nodes) and the shapes of the regions satisfy certain compactness criteria.
 As we show in the companion paper, a greedy matching algorithm can exploit an efficient reactive data structure to quickly build such a partitioning of the graph.
+In another paper~\cite{Mamano2019ISAAC}, we use this data structure as part of an algorithm for Steiner TSP in road networks.